 Since his past choices have already impacted the level of trust in your marriage, we'd suggest that the two of you make an appointment with your pastor or a qualified marriage counselor and discuss this issue in depth.
 A pastor or Christian therapist may be able to offer your husband some godly counsel regarding his circle of friends and the wisdom of spending weekends away with people who don't share his beliefs and value system.
 Your husband may also want to consider signing up for a men's retreat, where he can meet some spiritually mature men in the church who share some of his same interests.

 Focus on the Family's Counseling department can provide you with referrals to trained marriage counselors practicing in your area.
-They would also be more than to discuss your situation with you personally over the phone.
-If you think this might be helpful, don't hesitate to contact our counselors for a free consultation.
+Call us.
+The team would also be more than to discuss your situation with you personally over the phone.

 Boundaries in Marriage